mvallet91/JELAI/README.md

 The JELAI system includes a comprehensive web-based admin dashboard that provides educators with powerful tools to manage and monitor the learning environment.

 ### Features
-- **AI Tutor Configuration**: Customize system prompts, learning objectives, and assignment descriptions for both the Tutor Agent (Juno) and Expert Agent
+- **Workspace Templates Management**: Upload and manage individual files that are copied to each student's workspace during environment setup (e.g., starter notebooks, assignment files)
-- **Learning Materials Management**: Upload and organize course materials, datasets, and notebooks that will be available to all students
+- **Shared Resources Management**: Upload and organize common files accessible to all students at runtime (e.g., datasets, reference materials)
+- **Learning Objectives Configuration**: Define and edit learning objectives for specific tasks and assignments
 - **Student Analytics**: Monitor student engagement with real-time metrics including:
   - Total number of active students
   - Message counts and interaction patterns
   - Average messages per student
   - Individual student activity details
-- **System Health Monitoring**: Check the status of middleware services and container health
-- **Workspace Templates**: Manage and deploy notebook templates and starter materials for different assignments

-### Access and Usage
+### Access and Authentication
-- **URL**: The admin dashboard is accessible at `http://localhost:8006` after system deployment
+- **URL**: The learn dashboard is accessible through JupyterHub's admin interface in Services > Learn Dashboard
-- **Modern Interface**: Features a sleek, responsive design with glassmorphism effects and intuitive navigation
-- **Real-time Updates**: Analytics and system status update automatically without page refresh
-- **Mobile Friendly**: Optimized for both desktop and mobile access
+- **Authentication**: Uses JupyterHub's OAuth2 system for secure authentication
+- **Authorization**: Requires admin privileges in JupyterHub (only admin users can access the dashboard)
+- **Integration**: Seamlessly integrated with JupyterHub's user management and security system

 ### Technical Details
 - **Technology Stack**: Built with FastAPI and modern web technologies, using UV for dependency management
-- **Architecture**: Runs as a separate container that communicates with the middleware via REST API
+- **Architecture**: Runs as a JupyterHub proxied service that communicates with the middleware via REST API
 - **Data Integration**: Seamlessly integrates with the chat history database and telemetry logs
-- **Security**: Designed for secure deployment in educational environments
+- **Security**: OAuth2 authentication with admin-only access controls and secure API proxy

 The admin dashboard serves as the central control hub for educators, providing insights into student learning patterns and enabling data-driven pedagogical decisions.